 2007 – 2010: Awarded a second subcontract to a federal grant through Saint Michael’s Medical Center, Newark, NJ which expanded our education and health programs throughout Essex County

-2008 – Present: Awarded status of curricula provider for three NJ Department of Health Title V grant awardees providing curricula for Essex, Middlesex, Union, Atlantic, Cape May, Ocean and Cumberland Counties.
+2008 – 2019: Awarded status of lessons provider for three NJ Department of Health Title V grant awardees providing lessons for Essex, Middlesex, Union, Atlantic, Cape May, Ocean and Cumberland Counties.

 - Currently in over 325 public and private schools in 9 states providing: